 - Allow children to choose:

 Your children need to know that they can spend time with either parent (as long as there are not court-ordered reasons they cannot).
 Do not complain to your child or express jealousy over their choices.

 - Don’t focus on finances and plan wisely:

 A divorce can put a dent in finances.
 If you are experiencing financial difficulty, be reasonable during the holidays.
 Any extra expenses will only exasperate your financial situation.
 Focus on activities you can do without material costs.
 There may be games you can play as a family or local parks to go to.
 Quality time is what a child will remember.
 A gift will likely be forgotten by February.

 If you are considering going through a divorce, we understand that this is a difficult time.
 Divorce is hard on everybody involved.
 Emotions run high, and if there are minor children, the situation is even tougher.
-At The Law Office of Gustavo E. Frances, we are here to help our clients get through all aspects of a divorce.
+At The Law Office Of Gustavo E. Frances, P.A., we are here to help our clients get through all aspects of a divorce.
 Our qualified and compassionate Fort Lauderdale divorce attorney will work to ensure you are treated fairly and that a favorable outcome is reached.
 Do not hesitate to reach out to discuss your case with us.
 You can contact us by clicking here or calling 954-533-2756 for a free consultation.